 Antibiotics: majorly overprescribed, but sometimes necessary.

 Those of us with autoimmune disease almost always have some degree of increased intestinal permeability, more commonly known as leaky gut syndrome.
 Improved gut health means improved chronic illness management.
 Unfortunately, antibiotics disrupt your gut.
-So when you are on them, you are getting rid of an infection, but disrupting homeostasis (balance and equilibrium in your body) in the process.
+When you are on antibiotics, you are getting rid of an infection, but disrupting homeostasis (balance and equilibrium in your body) in the process.

 Here are some tips for bouncing back as quickly as you can, while still supporting the rest of your body in the process.